 - Sugar: Granulated sugar feeds the yeast.
 You only need 1 teaspoon.

 - Water: Flatbread and pizza dough are lean doughs, meaning there isn’t a lot of fat present.
 While I make rich overnight cinnamon rolls and glazed doughnuts dough with milk, we don’t need that extra fat here.
 We’re aiming for chewy and crisp, not voluptuous and soft.

 - Flour: You can use bread flour or all-purpose flour.
 Bread flour leaves a slightly chewier texture, but the difference is barely noticeable since the crust is so thin.

 - Olive Oil: Adds flavor.
 We’ll also brush the dough with olive oil before baking, too.

 - Salt: Adds flavor.

-Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning.
+Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning like we often do when we make homemade breadsticks.
 Or add chopped fresh herbs or freshly ground pepper, too.

 Homemade Flatbread Pizza Video Tutorial

 Watch this quick video tutorial.
 The process is really that easy!